 KACTE’s educational programs include individual student assistance and group professional development.
 The Carl Perkins Assistanceship Grant is for students entering or continuing postsecondary Career and Technical Education (CTE) studies, the Michael A. McMillen Student Teacher Scholarships supports pre-service teachers pursuing their first student-teaching assignment, the Donnalie Stratton Middle School Summer Program Stipend supports middle school teachers attendance at the annual CTE Summer Program, the annual TALENTS Leadership Academy targets CTE classroom teachers, and the annual CTE Summer Program is the largest CTE-focused professonal development opportunity in Kentucky each year.

-Michael A. McMillen Student Teacher Scholarships are available for student teaching during the spring, summer and fall semesters.
+Michael A. McMillen Student Teacher Scholarships are available for student teaching during the spring and fall semesters.
 A one-time scholarship of $500.00 will be awarded during the student teaching experience.
 Please click below for the application.

 KACTE is the logistics manager for the Annual Statewide Career and Technical Education Summer Program.
 Held over three days at the Galt House Hotel and Suites, Louisville, Ky., in July, it is the largest professional development opportunity for all Career and Technical Education administrators and teachers at all levels of instruction.
 Over the past decade, the program averaged 1,500 attendees and 70 exhibitors who participated in about 200 separate educational presentations for all CTE program disciplines.
 Please go to the Summer Program page for more information and registration details.